gduarte/blog/_posts/internals/closures-objects-heap.markdown

 ---
-layout: post
-title: "Closures, Objects, and the Fauna of the Heap"
+title: Closures, Objects, and the Fauna of the Heap
 date: 2014-10-27 07:40:00 -0600
 comments: true
 categories:
-- Software Illustrated
+- [software illustrated]
-- Internals
+- [internals]
-- Programming
+- [programming]
 ---

 The last post in this series looks at closures, objects, and other creatures